StructureFold/StructureFold/README.txt

          get_abundance.py
                   Creates a csvs of abundances.

+         reset_n_bp.py
+                  sets the last n bases of all .react files in the directory to NA. used when the molecular technique cannot resolve the reactivity at the last n bp.

          process_sams.py
                   Removes reads where there are more than 3 mismatches, a mismatch on first base,